 Services for Abe were held November 27 at Calvary Chapel Chino Hills, followed by a procession through Chino and a traditional military service at the Riverside National Amphitheatre.
 Over three thousand people participated in honoring him.
-Below are articles, links to pictures, and a series of emails the family sent out to friends during Abe's tour of duty.

 "If it happens to anyone, it would be better if it happens to me, because I know where I'm going...I want to be infantry, to share with someone who needs hope, or to take a bullet for someone who needs more time."

-Abe sent home some pictures from Iraq.
+Pictures Abe sent home from Iraq

 Chino Marine killed in Iraq

-Friday, November 12, 2004 - CHINO - Abraham Simpson was a responsible young man, deeply spiritual and always ready to listen to a friend in need.
+CHINO - Abraham Simpson was a responsible young man, deeply spiritual and always ready to listen to a friend in need.

 He was also a United States Marine who died in Iraq this week.